parewalabs/ngosinnepal/README.md

 # NGOs in Nepal
-This website aims to crowdsource trusted, available NGOs in Nepal.
+This website aims to crowdsource trusted, reputable and active NGOs in Nepal.
 All submissions are manually reviewed before going live.

 ## Tech side
 **Submissions** accepted using this public Google Form [https://goo.gl/HV6IYp](https://goo.gl/HV6IYp).